 Tilt is a nightmare for astrophotographers.
 The added weight of heavy cameras, filter wheels, correctors, and other accessories can wreak havoc on the final image.
 Even a slight deviation from the optimal alignment can lead to issues like image softness, especially noticeable at the corners.
 A massive, stiff rack-and-pinion focuser is needed for most heavy-duty astrophotography setups.

-While we often assume technological advancements mean fewer imperfections in modern commercial telescopes, it’s essential to understand that producing high-quality optics remains an art as much as a science.
-Modern manufacturing techniques have made telescopes more accessible than ever, but even today’s scopes are not immune to inherent manufacturing issues that can degrade their performance.
+Modern manufacturing techniques have made telescopes more accessible than ever.
+However, even today’s scopes are not immune to inherent manufacturing issues that degrade their performance.

 Larger commercial Newtonians, especially those over 12 inches in aperture, often come under scrutiny in their improperly designed mirror cells.
 Premium truss Dobsonians might be exceptions, but many others are known for their inadequate edge support, often employing narrow pads instead of the preferable wider ones, rollers, wiffle trees, or slings.